Table of Contents

 - The deceased’s reasonable contribution to their family throughout their life.

-Apart from economic damages, the families and loved ones of the victims may also recover the intangible losses they suffered, including the following:
+Apart from economic damages, the families and loved ones of the victims may also pursue compensation for the intangible losses they suffered, including the following:

 - Loss of consortium after the death of a spouse.